frank-w4/Splash-322/README.md

 ## Solution
 Our solution will monitor users' plants' health and water level by utilizing an ultrasonic sensor with Python.
 Our tool is able to sense the water level inside the vessel that is inserted into plants' soil, compare the actual water level to the trigger distance, and then send an email to the user once that trigger distance has been reached.

+_To add your own email to the system, comment line 93 and uncomment line 94 [in the python script](splash.py)_

 ## Materials
 - 1x Arduino UNO
 - 1x Ultrasonic Distance Sensor - HC-SR04